-Chances are that you will deal with water damage at some point — it’s five times more likely than theft and occurs seven times more often than fire.
+Chances are that you will deal with Salt lake city water damage at some point — it’s five times more likely than theft and occurs seven times more often than fire.
 Water damage in Utah has already been experienced by residents firsthand, through flash floods and rainstorm events.

 Water damage might creep in over time or happen in an instant.
 The extent of damage also has a wide range.
 Your property in Utah can be restored, but it’s important to begin remediation immediately, following an established protocol.